openstack/security-doc/security-guide/source/documentation/case-studies.rst

 Bob's public cloud
 ~~~~~~~~~~~~~~~~~~

-In this case, Bob will approach these steps the same as Alice.
+In this case, Bob will take the same steps as Alice.